GioF71/upmpdcli-docker/README.md

 ## News

+### Scrobbling

+I have prepared a docker container for [Yams, Yet Another MPD Scrobbler](https://github.com/Berulacks/yams).
+[Here](https://github.com/GioF71/yams-docker/) is the repository.
+This is the first scrobbler, to my knowledge, to be working correctly with upmpdcli.

 ### Support for Radio Browser

 Since `2023-02-26`, I have added support for the new Radio-Browser media server available in upmpdcli.